igorw/nbsp/src/act-01.md

 MrSpacerGif: The nibblecoin miner drones are reporting 5 new hash collisions found.
 Forwarding them to the mainframe now.

-nbsp: You see, the moon named Io, that we are now using as a space travel device, contains a self-sufficient cryptographic storage system!
+nbsp: You see, the moon named Io, that we are now using as a space travel device, contains a self-sufficient cryptographic synthesis system!

 MrSpacerGif: We're not quite sure how it works yet, but it runs on a currency that we have called nibblecoin.
 By finding hash collisions in the rainbow chain, you can feed the Io Moonad.
 Or rather, pay it to feed you.

 nbsp: Indeed, when you provide the system with hash collisions, it produces organic material.
 There must be some sort of synthesis going on.
-Am I right space kitten?
+Am I right, space kitten?

 SpaceKitten: Meow.